Iress: Iress Foundation

 Established in 2017, the Iress Foundation initiatives are driven and run by Iress people from around the world.
 The initiatives involve creating events and fundraising programs to support people in the local communities in Australia, South Africa, Canada and the UK.

 Some of the Foundation's support partners include:

-Iress Foundation Australia: Whitelion - providing support for at-risk young people, Two Good - supporting domestic violence survivors and soup kitchens through the power of good food and RURAL AID - Providing hands-on and holistic support to rural Australia.
+Iress Foundation Australia: Whitelion - providing support for at-risk young people, Two Good - supporting domestic violence survivors and soup kitchens by providing food and RURAL AID - Providing hands-on and holistic support to rural Australia.

 Iress Foundation United Kingdom: Cobalt Health supports patients with cancer, dementia and other conditions and is focused on helping everyone get access to the best medical imaging for their diagnosis (www.cobalthealth.co.uk).
 The Grange Centre provides vital services supporting people with learning disabilities to lead independent and fulfilling lives (www.grangecentre.org.uk).
 Crisis is the UK national charity for homeless people, working directly with thousands of homeless people every year to provide vital help so that people can rebuild their lives and are supported out of homelessness for good.
 The Helping Hands Community Project gives people the support and opportunities they require to feel better about themselves, be more active in the community and get back into work.

 Iress Foundation South Africa: Building an eco-system of coding skills and digital entrepreneurs in secondary schools to help build a new South African economy.
 Adopting the Healing Word Creche (Johannesburg) through Seeds of Africa, a community upliftment intervention.
 Contribute to training and resources for early childhood development (Durban).

 Iress Foundation Canada: Supporting children and youth living with disability, medical complexity, illness and injury.